Taxi-Websystem/Frontend/README.md

 # Frontend
-Frontend: frontend part of the taxi websystem source code.
+This repository contains the source code of the fourth year university diploma work using React + TypeScript.